xinario/defocus_segmentation/README.md

+### Update:
+The blur maps for the 1000 images in the [blur segmentation dataset](http://www.cse.cuhk.edu.hk/%7Eleojia/projects/dblurdetect/dataset.html) produced by our algorithm can be found [here](https://1drv.ms/u/s!Aj4IQl4ug0_9hEANDaY7WjuOQkxW) for easy comparison.

+### Get the code
 This package contains an implementation of the defocus segmentation algorithm described in the paper:

 >Xin Yi, Mark Eramian, *LBP-based segmentation of defocus blur*: